 Ocean Park — local guesthouses and a quieter beach

 Ocean Park sits between Condado and Isla Verde and has the most residential, lived-in feel of the three neighborhoods.
-The beach draws local kite surfers and regular Ocean Park residents alongside queer visitors staying at boutique properties like Coqui del Mar and Numero Uno Guesthouse.
+The beach draws local kite surfers and Ocean Park residents alongside queer visitors staying at boutique properties like Coqui del Mar and Numero Uno Guesthouse.

 At night, the sound of Coquí frogs — small native tree frogs endemic to Puerto Rico — fills the air from every open window and garden.
 Guests at open-air spots like Coqui del Mar and The Dreamcatcher fall asleep to this chorus every night.
 It’s one of those sounds that becomes inseparable from the memory of the trip.

-Top LGBTQ+-friendly hotels in Puerto Rico
+Which are the top LGBTQ+-friendly hotels in Puerto Rico?

 Puerto Rico has accommodations ranging from clothing-optional boutique retreats to full-scale luxury resorts.
 Coqui del Mar leads the clothing-optional market in Ocean Park.
 The Tryst Hotel in Condado anchors the Sunday beach and brunch scene.
 The Dreamcatcher offers a bohemian escape near the ocean.
 The Fairmont El San Juan operates at a tier entirely its own — though that tier costs accordingly.